My friend, Tom(a pseudonym) shared a frustratingly familiar story.

 E. 100% preclusion for any and all "offshore" debt recovery agents.

 Article "E" may be a bit confusing.
 Many debt recovery representatives are not stateside.
 Same holds true for a lot of employees of Fortune 500 companies, ranging from J.P Morgan Chase to A.T & T.

 Many of these employees have impeccable credentials.
 But they are not vetted with the same rigor as those working stateside, in the same capacity.
 I work in the Financial Services industry.
 Every two years, I must be fingerprinted.
 My prints are subsequently sent to the FBI in Washington, D.C., to check for felonies or misdemeanors involving banking, real estate, insurance or securities fraud.

 "Jerry from New Delhi" isn't subjected to this kind of scrutiny.
 BUT, Jerry is inexpensive; $200-$300 per month!
 From the C.E.O.'s table, "if Jerry screws up, it'll amount to the consumer paying more for his money."

 Didn't Donald Trump say that "the system is rigged against average Americans?"

 As Tom acidly praised, "The Fortune 500 companies are compromising both accuracy, and the security of Americans, for a buck!"

 This is truly, "the dark side of America."

 Concerning my proposal to Congressman Barr's aide?
 Who knows!

-Kentucky's 6th District Constituents are mostly a mixture of Conservative Populists, Conservative Evangelicals, Traditional Southern Democrats(AKA "bluedogs") and a tiny contingent of mostly transient left wingers who have recently settled in Louisville, Lexington and Northern Kentucky.
-Amy McGrath falls in the latter group.
+Kentucky's 6th District is a mixture of Conservative Populists, Conservative Evangelicals, Traditional Southern Democrats(AKA "blue dogs"), state government workers(Frankfort is in 6th district) and a tiny contingent of mostly transient "Alt lefters," including Amy McGrath, Barr's midterm challenger.